daydoug14/TriviaGame/assets/README.md

 Users can download the source code from github and starts the project.

-Users can get help by email to Cindy Pang <cipang@coca-cola.com>
+Users can get help by emailing Doug Day at daydoug14@gmail.com

-Cindy Pang maintains and contributes to this project.
+Doug Day maintains and contributes to this project.